 Dr. Robertson brings several years of experience as a classroom teacher, instructional coach, and administrator.
 She also served on the executive committee and helped to write the charter and served as Headmaster of Pinnacle Classical Academy in Shelby, NC.
 She served in the capacity of assistant professor at Gardner-Webb University where she was on the General Education Committee, a capstone evaluator, student teacher supervisor, and an advisor to students in the School of Education and the SNACE club.
 Robertson also worked with colleagues at GWU to host the first annual professional development conference titled “Keeping Learning Alive” in 2012.

 Her experiences in both public and higher education as a teacher, administrator, and assistant professor have provided her with the strong leadership skills needed to fill her current position as Assistant Professor at Converse College.
-She looks forward to serving the students at Converse and helping them reach their full potential as future teachers.
+She currently teaches elementary introductory and clinical courses and is the Director of Teacher Education and the Director of Clinical Experiences.